massenergize/api/src/user_portal/README.md

 ###### Adding Team Members
 ```
-/user/subscribe
+/user/add/team_members
 ```
-This path requests a post request with one of the following fieldss
+This path requests a post request with one of the following fields
-* email: str
-* emails: list of emails as strings
+* emails: [str] list of emails as strings

 ###### Adding Actions to Cart